2023 CR Flamengo season: March

 On 5 March, Flamengo lost the first Clássico dos Milhões of the season 1–0 against Vasco da Gama, the only goal was scored by José Luis Rodríguez.
-Three days later on 8 March, Flamengo lost it's second city derby on a row, this time the Fla–Flu.
+Three days later on 8 March, Flamengo lost its second city derby on a row, this time the Fla–Flu.
 Despite scoring first with Everton Flamengo let Fluminense come from behind with Germán Cano and Gabriel Pirani winning 2–1.
 With this result Flamengo, already qualified to the Campeonato Carioca semi-finals, dropped two spots finishing third in the overall table.

 After finishing in third place in the Taça Guanabara Flamengo would face Vasco da Gama again in the semi-finals.
 On 13 March the clubs played the first leg in a match full of defensive mistakes Vasco da Gama opened the score early, but Flamengo managed to come from behind winning 3–2, including a beautiful Giorgian de Arrascaeta's goal from a long range.
+The second leg was played six days later on 19 March.
+Flamengo won once again, this time 3–1 reaching the Campeonato Carioca finals for the third time in a row.